caolinfeng/GraphSkeleton/README.md

 ### Data Download

-The currently code demo is based on the dataset [DGraph](https://dgraph.xinye.com/dataset).
-Please unizp the dataset folder and organize as follows:
+The currently code demo is based on the dataset [DGraph-Fin ](https://dgraph.xinye.com/dataset).
+Please download the `DGraphFin.zip` and move it under directory `datasets`, unizp the dataset folder and organize as follows:
 ```
 ./datasets
 --DGraphFin